-According to leading CIOs and CTOs in The National CIO Review interviews and contributing articles and underscored by LinkedIn data, the tech skills currently most in demand include cloud computing, cybersecurity, data management, mobile development, machine leaning and AI, IoT and UX/UI design.
+According to leading CIOs and CTOs in The National CIO Review interviews and contributing articles and underscored by LinkedIn data, the tech skills currently most in demand include cloud computing, cybersecurity, data management, mobile development, machine learning and AI, IoT, and UX/UI design.

-With an ever increasing threat of sophisticated cyberattacks on businesses of all sizes, the need for highly trained and skilled tech security professionals is of paramount importance to CIOs.
-“On the technology side we are doubling down on security,” said Beth O’Rorke, CIO at Blue Cross Blue Shield of Massachusetts.
-IT security pros of all shapes and sizes are in demand, but particularly in data, information, system, network and cloud security.
-These security experts need to be on top of compliance regulations like GDPR, as well as ensure protection of network and end point security.
+With an ever-increasing threat of sophisticated cyberattacks on businesses of all sizes, the need for highly trained and skilled tech security professionals is of paramount importance to CIOs.
+“On the technology side we are doubling down on security,” said Beth O’Rorke, former CIO at Blue Cross Blue Shield of Massachusetts.
+IT security pros of all shapes and sizes are in demand, but particularly in data, information, system, network, and cloud security.
+These security experts need to be on top of compliance regulations like GDPR, as well as ensure the protection of network and endpoint security.

-With an influx of data into companies to help guide data-driven decision making, data management has emerged as a top need for all types of businesses.
+With an influx of data into companies to help guide data-driven decision-making, data management has emerged as a top need for all types of businesses.
 Michael McCalmont, CIO for Verso, shared that, even in traditional industries, harnessing and monetizing data will generate great benefits.
-A data scientist is a key data management role that helps business gather, process and analyze data.
+A data scientist is a key data management role that helps businesses gather, process, and analyze data.
 Look for candidates that have cross skills in programming, analytics, mathematics, and the ability to communicate insights to a business audience.
 Another important data management role is a database developer.
-CIOs should look for candidates with good trouble-shooting and problem-solving skills as well as database tech and languages like Microsoft SQL, Hadoop, Java, PHP and big data.
+CIOs should look for candidates with good trouble-shooting and problem-solving skills as well as database tech and languages like Microsoft SQL, Hadoop, Java, PHP, and big data.

 Machine Learning / AI

-“AI will be a game changer in our industry.
-It will improve our internal support, optimize infrastructure, be a predictive moderator for production systems, enhance the customer experience, and improve our inventory management,” said Phil Crawford, CTO at Godiva Chocolatier.
+“AI will be a game-changer in our industry.
+It will improve our internal support, optimize infrastructure, be a predictive moderator for production systems, enhance the customer experience, and improve our inventory management,” said Phil Crawford, former CTO at Godiva Chocolatier.

 Machine Learning and AI are making their way into software and applications in all industries and markets.
 With the explosion of data and workloads around the globe, companies are looking to automation to help alleviate workloads and make data manageable and understandable to business professionals.
 Corporate cloud migration has increased the need for automation as well, as automating migration to the cloud saves tons of effort.
 CIOs should look for specialists with an education in math, tech, logic, and engineering, as well as soft skills like communication and collaboration to work with various stakeholders.
 Machine learning and AI positions can cut across all areas and can include software developers, computer engineers, algorithm specialists, and research scientists.

-“One of our key emerging markets is related to IoT and next generation connectivity.
+“One of our key emerging markets is related to IoT and next-generation connectivity.
 Partnering with one of our engineering leaders, we worked last year on our IoT value proposition,” said Hicar.
-Another example of this demand is in the insurance industry, which “has witnessed that IoT technologies can actually change its approach from responding reactively to claims after the fact to the prevention of claims using sensors and real-time monitoring,” according to Hilton Sturisky, CIO at Crawford & Company.
+Another example of this demand is in the insurance industry, which “has witnessed that IoT technologies can actually change its approach from responding reactively to claims after the fact to the prevention of claims using sensors and real-time monitoring,” according to Hilton Sturisky, CIO at Caesars Entertainment.

 Good user interface (UI) and user experience (UX) design are critical components to delivering a unified customer experience (CX) across all channels.
 UX specialists have been hot for a few years, and that trend continues in 2019.
 Look for specialists that have that rare combination of analytics expertise with a creative sensibility.
 UI pros should be more focused on the visuals and flow, while UX pros are more about analysis and improving performance for an optimal user experience.
 Michael Ricci, CIO at Massachusetts Eye and Ear told us, “I’ve brought to my organization tools that enable business intelligence and analytics to assist in the understanding of a patient’s perspective.
 By analyzing the vast information collected at patient visits, we are actively working to improve the customer experience.”

 CIOs have more to contend with in terms of talent competition than ever before.
-No longer are they just competing for skilled talent with other CIOs and IT departments, but now must contend with the evolving business models of all organizations as they adapt emerging technologies and shift towards more consumer-centric business strategies.
-CIOs need to not just stay on top of emerging technologies to support and lead innovation – they must also ensure that they have the proper skill sets in house to exploit that technology for business success.
-Developing aggressive hiring and recruitment strategies to fast track in demand candidates will help CIOs stay on top with the best talent.
+No longer are they just competing for skilled talent with other CIOs and IT departments, but now must contend with the evolving business models of all organizations as they adopt emerging technologies and shift towards more consumer-centric business strategies.
+CIOs need to not just stay on top of emerging technologies to support and lead innovation – they must also ensure that they have the proper skill sets in-house to exploit that technology for business success.
+Developing aggressive hiring and recruitment strategies to fast-track in-demand candidates will help CIOs stay on top with the best talent.